monk31/gateway_zigbee-3.0/README.md

 gateway zigbee raspberry JN5169

-If you want to control a smart plug , or light a lamp or monitroing temperature with your smartphone this application can help you
+If you want to control a smart plug , or light a lamp or monitoring temperature with your smartphone this application can help you